CedricCouche/MovieReco/README.md

 Airflow is now ready, and in Dags tab you should see several dags.

-The first one to trigger is
+The first to start is "initialisation", It will download files from IMDB and perform pre-process.
+Once done, dag cosine similarity has to be executed. dags download, preprocess and cosine similarity can be left active, as they are periodically triggers to refresh data & scores.